MaibornWolff/metric-gardener/README.md

 -   Ruby
 -   Rust
 -   Bash (the binary logical operators -o for "or" and -a for "and" are currently not evaluated due to issues with tree-sitter-bash.
-For the same reason, the && operator is not evalauated if placed in a heredoc after a cat operation and default switch case labels are treated as regular case labels.)
+For the same reason, the && and || operators are not evaluated if placed after the first heredoc delimiter.
+Default labels in Switch-statement are treated as regular case labels.)

 ### Supported File Metrics